ninja-left/Bot-NotSafeForWork/README.md

 I wrote this bot to test my skills and also experience writing telegram bots.
 This bot is written using pyTelegramBotAPI library.

+It is worth mentioning that the source of the images I used for the bot is [this](https://github.com/d00ML0rDz/nsfw-image-urls) repository.